Registration and Course Enrollment

 • Audit summer school courses.

 A person wishing to audit a course must have the permission of the instructor at the time of entering the course and should negotiate the conditions necessary for completion of the audit with the instructor at that time.
-A Course Audit form, available from the Registrar's Office, is to be completed by the student and the instructor together and returned by the student to the Registrar's Office no later than the last day to add a class for the semester in which the course is being offered.
+A Course Audit Application form, available from the Registrar's Office and on the website, is to be completed by the student and the instructor together and returned by the student to the Registrar's Office no later than the last day to add a class for the semester in which the course is being offered.
 Changing a course from graded to audit requires completion of the Course Audit form and must be submitted by the last day to drop a class or make a change in the grading option.
 A properly documented audit is entered on the auditor's transcript with a notation of AU.
 Audits are not awarded course or graded credit nor do audits fulfill graduation requirements in whole or in part.
 An unsuccessful audit occurs when the student does not complete the plan set forth on the audit form.
 An unsuccessful audit appears on the transcript with a notation of UA.
 Students who choose to audit a course other than registered full-time St. Olaf students or staff will be required to pay 20 percent of the current tuition charge per course.

 Carleton Inter-registration